-A new trend in hospital design has been popping up in the past few years: Micro-hospitals.
+A new trend in hospital design has been popping up: Micro-hospitals.
 As our nation's health care options grow, incorporating more satellite facilities, ambulatory centers, and specialized hospitals, the need for new, huge acute care hospitals has shifted to smaller models.
 In today's post, we'll look at the most common description of one of the smallest types of emerging facilities and some possible implications for infection control and prevention.

 Take the size of a small community hospital, the services of a full-scale acute care hospital, and the location of an urgent care center and you have the newest hospital facility hybrid, the micro-hospital.
 Since as recently at 2017, the idea of the micro-hospital has seen some growth, with these small facilities opening in increasing numbers around the country.

 Most Common Services: Emergency, outpatient, short-stay inpatient, and specialty care plus pharmacy, laboratory, and imaging services

 Optional Services: Pediatric care, dietary and nutritional counseling, primary care, labor and delivery, chronic conditions

 Cost: Higher than at urgent care center, lower than at traditional acute care hospital